NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 <h1>Installation and Introductory Tutorial</h1>
-This page walks you through installing OpenStudio, the basics of the applications, and the basic workflow.
+This page walks you through installing the OpenStudio Application, the basics of its suite of applications, and the fundamental workflow.

 ## Installation Instructions
-OpenStudio is supported on 64-bit versions of Windows 7 &ndash; Windows 10, OS X 10.12 &ndash; 10.14, and Ubuntu 18.04.
+OpenStudio Application is supported on 64-bit versions of Windows 7 &ndash; Windows 10, OS X 10.12 &ndash; 10.14, and Ubuntu 18.04.
-OpenStudio supports the latest EnergyPlus release which is bundled with the OpenStudio installer.
-The [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) lists specific versions of EnergyPlus and other dependencies for each version of OpenStudio.
+OpenStudio Application supports the latest EnergyPlus release which is bundled with the OpenStudio Application installer.
+The [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) lists specific versions of EnergyPlus and other dependencies for each version of OpenStudio Application.

 ###Installation Steps
-__Download and install OpenStudio__
+__Download and install OpenStudio Application__

-1. Download the latest release of OpenStudio [here](https://github.com/NREL/OpenStudioApplication/releases).
+1. Download the latest release of OpenStudio Application [here](https://github.com/NREL/OpenStudioApplication/releases).
 2. Choose the installer that matches your operating system.
-The OpenStudio package contains the following components:
+The OpenStudio Application package contains the following components:
     - OpenStudio Application
     - EnergyPlus
     - Ruby API